ryndovaira/data_science/deep_learning/rnn/02_hands_on_traditional_rnn_keras/README.md

 ## Overview

 The project focuses on:
-- Preprocessing the IMDb movie reviews dataset.
+- Preprocessing the IMDb movie reviews dataset using configurable length buckets.
 - Implementing a Vanilla RNN for binary classification.
 - Optimizing model hyperparameters with **Keras Tuner**.
 - Managing artifacts such as logs, plots, and model checkpoints.
-- Visualizing results and hyperparameter tuning outcomes for interpretability.
+- Visualizing results, training metrics, and hyperparameter outcomes.

-The goal is to provide a comprehensive, educational pipeline for understanding and implementing traditional RNN models.
+This pipeline aims to provide both a professional portfolio example and an educational tool for learning deep learning concepts.

 ---